voting-tools/pref_voting/paper/paper.md

 The `pref_voting` package includes classes for the most important representations of elections, or types of `edata`, used in voting theory:

- - `Profile`: each voter has a linear order of the candidates;
+ - `Profile`: each voter linearly orders the candidates;
- - `ProfileWithTies`: each voter has a ranking of the candidates that may contain ties and may omit some candidates;
+ - `ProfileWithTies`: each voter ranks the candidates, allowing ties and omissions of candidates;
- - `GradeProfile`: voters assign to candidates grades from some finite list of grades;
+ - `GradeProfile`: each voter assigns to each candidate a grade from some finite list of grades;
- - `UtilityProfile`: each voter has a cardinal utility function on the set of candidates;
+ - `UtilityProfile`: each voter assigns to each candidate a real number;
  - `SpatialProfile`: each voter and each candidate is placed in a multi-dimensional space;
- - `MajorityGraph`: an edge from one candidate to another represents that a majority of voters prefer the first candidate to the second;
+ - `MajorityGraph`: an edge from candidate A to candidate B represents that more voters rank A above B than vice versa;
  - `MarginGraph`: a weighted version of a `MajorityGraph`, where the weight on an edge represents the margin of victory (or other measure of strength of majority preference).

 The package also includes methods for transforming one type of representation into another, e.g., turning a `SpatialProfile` into a `UtilityProfile` given a choice of how spatial positions of voters and candidates determine voter utility functions [@MerrillGrofman1999], or turning a `MarginGraph` into a minimal `Profile` that induces that `MarginGraph` by solving an associated linear program, and so on.
 Other methods are included for standard voting-theoretic tests and operations, e.g., testing for the existence of Condorcet winners/losers, removing candidates, and so on.
 Methods are also included to import from and export to the PrefLib preference data format, the ABIF format [@Lanphier2024], and other data formats.